danthegoodman1/raftd/README.md

   "Results": [
     // Optional array of results matching the length of entries,
-    // with the result being in the same location as the original entry
+    // with the result being in the same location as the original entry {
-    // If provided, these results will be returned to the Raft client (write caller) {
-      "Result": "base64 encoded bytes"
+      "Result": "base64 encoded bytes" // Will be passed back to the caller }
-    }
   ]
 }